upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 * nontransparent pricing policy
 * missing information about tooling (ETL)

 Snowflake created a database layer on top of S3 (a little bit like Amazon Athena did later).
-Unfortunately it wasn’t easy to really test Snowflake at that time.
+Unfortunately it wasn’t easy to thoroughly test Snowflake at that time.
 Consequently we did not investigate further.
 Maybe we would handle this issue differently today.

 ## Finally